RuoyunLin/ruoyunlin.github.io/_posts/2020-09-06-financial-analysis-in-python-1-how-to-visualize-long-term-investment-plan.markdown

 The jupyter notebooks can be downloaded [here](https://github.com/RuoyunLin/code_snippets/tree/master/finance).

-## Disclaimer
+# Disclaimer

 Investing money into anything is often involved with risk.
 Please do your own research before investing and be responsible for your own investment decisions.

-I am just learning investing on my own and want to share some codes that I have written that might be useful for others.
+I am just learning investment on my own and want to share some codes that I have written that might be useful for others.

-The content here is only for informational purpose (instead of taking them as investment advice).
+The content here is only for informational purpose (instead of taking them as professional investment advice).

 # Introduction

 This blogpost contains a function that helps you visualize your long term investment plan.

 Step 1: Calculate how much savings do you have for now and estimate how much you can save per year